 SoFi also doesn’t have a limit on how much you can refinance with them.

 Another lender to consider is Earnest.
 There is no maximum loan amount, and Earnest has a very slick application process.
 Interest rates start as low as 1.99% (variable) and 2.98% (fixed).

 Lastly, you could check out LendKey.
 It offers student loan refinancing through credit unions and community banks, but only offers variable rates in most states and fixed rates in a select few.
 The maximum amount to refinance with an undergraduate degree is $125,000, and the maximum amount to refinance with a graduate degree is $250,000.

 All three of these options provide forbearance in case of economic hardship and offer similar loan options (5, 10, 15 year terms).

 Don’t Forget to Shop Around

-As CommonBond initially conducts a soft pull on your credit, you’re free to continue to shop around for the best rates if you’re not happy with the rates it can provide.
+As CommonBond initially conducts a soft pull on your credit, you’re free to continue to shop around for your best rates if you’re not happy with the rates it can provide.
 As the lender states on its website, if you apply for loans within a 30 day period, your credit won’t be affected as much.